 5. AKU Alterra GTX

-These ergonomic boots will stand the test of time come rain or shine
+These ergonomic boots will stand firm come rain or shine

 Best for: Long walks | Upper material: Suede and fabric | Sole type: Vibram | Waterproof technology: Gore-Tex | Height: High boot cut | Weight: 1340g | RRP: £179.95

 The Aku Alterra GTX is loved by many for their snug and ergonomic fit and this is a shoe that feels like it was personally designed for you.
 These boots cradle your foot and have laces that give to avoid tension when walking, making them the perfect fit all round.
 Made from Suede with Vibram soles and integrated Gore-tex technology, these boots will stand the test of time and can take a beating from rocky terrain on more intense hikes.